 1: Summer 2020: Livid – North Tyneside on the slippery privatisation slope

-3: May 2021: Read the KONPNE statement to North Tyneside CCG
+4: November 2021: Read the KONPNE response to the CCG evaluation

-5: CURRENT: Two actions if you live outside North Tyneside
+6: CURRENT: One email, two actions (if you live outside North Tyneside)

 For privatisation in other Primary Care locations, please click here

 Cartoon by Awry

 More private company contracts to be signed off by North Tyneside CCG?

 “North Tyneside CCG, following an evaluation exercise, has extended the Livi pilot contract while it procures a ‘Complementary GP Video Consultation Service’ for North Tyneside”.
 North Tyneside CCG website, September 2021